scalverson/DMCircularGauge/README.md

  7. lolo - Low Low alarm limit (.LOLO)
     * Presents as red bar on low (left) side of gauge
     * Displayed PV value (.VAL) text turns red when less than this limit

+## Dependencies
+Built with Python 2.7 and requires the following packages:

+* PyQt4 or greater
+* PyEPICS
+* PyDM
+* numpy

+Additionally requires EPICS Channel Access network IOC to act as data server.